MathiasLiebold/photo-rename/README.md

 | IMG-20181221-WA0016        | any                 | any          | 2018-12-21 (WA0016)         | WhatsApp      |

 # Build instructions
-Build with maven by executing the following command: "mvn clean package assembly:single".
+Build with maven by executing the following command: "mvn clean package".
-The result will be an executable jar in your repository e.g. "...\photo-rename\target\photo-rename-0.0.1-SNAPSHOT-jar-with-dependencies.jar"
+The result will be an executable jar in your repository e.g. "...\photo-rename\target\photo-rename-0.0.1-SNAPSHOT.jar"

 # Usage instructions
 1. Copy the jar into the directory with the photos.